canada-ca/a11y/CONTRIBUTING.md

 3. PowerPoint, Excel
 4. PDF

-**Important:** Any Microsoft Office formats provided as primary formats should be supplemented with an accessible HTML or PDF version to allow access to users without Microsoft Office product licenses.
+**Important:** Any Microsoft Office formats (doc, ppt, xls) provided as primary formats should be supplemented with an accessible HTML or PDF version to allow access to users without Microsoft Office product licenses.

 ### Security